We're an affiliate

 It causes inflammation of the brain which leads to seizures.
-Other symptoms of this disease include; collapsing, running continuously in circles and deterioration of visual capabilities, and abnormal walking style.
+Other symptoms of this disease include; collapsing, walking in circles and deterioration of visual capabilities, and abnormal walking style.
 In severe cases, a dog suffering from this condition will get into a coma

-If your dog exhibits any Pug encephalitis symptoms, you need to seek his medical attention immediately.
+If your dog exhibits any Pug encephalitis symptoms, you need to seek medical attention immediately.